leeannray/Employee-Directory/README.md

 ## User Story

+* AS A user
-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+* I WANT to be able to view my entire employee directory at once
+* SO THAT I have quick access to their information.

 ## Business Context